 - INLPTA Diploma in the Art and Science of Neuro Linguistic Programming

 - NCFE Certificate in Life Coaching, Newcastle College

 - BA hons 2:1 in Art & Social Context at UWE, Bristol

 “I’m on a mission to break down taboos, empower women to find their authentic voice, take their space in the world and live fully expressed and truly fulfilled”

 Q: "When did you realise you were a pioneer?"

 Well it kinda just crept up on me.
 I see myself as more of an introvert and saw other people who are more outgoing as activists.
 It all started to show itself when I trained as a life coach and started running programmes for The Prince’s Trust.
 After 4 years I was hungry for something more and could see a vision of youth development beyond the traditional programmes.
-I was granted the autonomy to pioneer her first follow on programme, ‘Enabling each other’; a groundbreaking programme that brought corporate groups together with disadvantaged young people to help them work collaboratively in overcoming their personal barriers and move forward with their lives.
+I was granted the autonomy to pioneer my first follow on programme, ‘Enabling each other’; a groundbreaking programme that brought corporate groups together with disadvantaged young people to help them work collaboratively in overcoming their personal barriers and move forward with their lives.

 After 3 years I moved back to Bristol as company director for Coexist, the renowned creative hub ‘Hamilton House’ in Stokes Croft.
 For 10 years I supported a thriving community of artists, musicians and social enterprises to grow.
 This is where I pioneered the first menstrual flexitime policy in the UK.
 It quickly gained world wide news coverage and saw me doing interviews with major broadsheets such as the New York Times and the Guardian.
 I even made an appearance on BBC’s flagship Morning TV show ‘This morning’ with Holly Willoughby and Philip Schofield.